 For more information regarding the proposals and their consideration by the Executive Board please refer to:

-- case NM0022: "Methane capture and combustion of swine manure treatment for Peralillo"; and - case NM0034-rev.2: "Granja Becker GHG Mitigation Project" on http://cdm.unfccc.int/methodologies/approved.
+- Case NM0022: "Methane capture and combustion of swine manure treatment for Peralillo"; - Case NM0034-rev2: "Granja Becker GHG Mitigation Project".

+on < http://cdm.unfccc.int/goto/MPappmeth>.